Police Officer I

 - Successful completion of North Carolina's Basic Law Enforcement Training (BLET).

-- General certification as a Law Enforcement Officer in accordance with the provisions established by the North Carolina Criminal Justice Education and Training Standards Commission for certified law enforcement officers.
+- Ability to obtain general certification as a Law Enforcement Officer in accordance with the provisions established by the North Carolina Criminal Justice Education and Training Standards Commission for certified law enforcement officers.

 - Possession of a valid North Carolina motor vehicle operator's license.